-- Applicable N/A Has large graphics to include (800px x 440px) - Applicable N/A Has small graphics to include (250px x 188px) - 1.
-Provide adequate sight lines for an effective and safe traffic operation per American Association of State Highway and Transportation Officials (AASHTO) standards and local municipality guidelines.
+- Applicable N/A Large graphics do not apply

+- Applicable N/A Small graphics do not apply

+- 1. Provide adequate sight lines for an effective and safe traffic operation per American Association of State Highway and Transportation Officials (AASHTO) standards and local municipality guidelines.